Driftfich/University-Stuff/Programmierung/Beleg/README.md

 - in the browser direct to the server adress, where the s88216.cgi file is placed.
 - For **searching**, just type the query into the top search bar.
 The search area includes all columns.
 - **Sorting** can be changed via the blue dropdown menu
 - **Add items** by clicking the plus button to open the add overlay.
 Type in the required attributes and press the submit button.
 Please check that the date is in the required format, for correct sorting by the date.
+The author and date field are optional.
 - For **specific row deletion** click on the lines which you want to delete to color them permanently light blue.
 Then press the trashcan button.
 - To **delete all** rows, unselect all rows which are currently selected and press the trashcan button.
 A popup occurs and asks for agreement.
 Press yes/ja to confirm the action.